ncilengir/risc-qarch/README.md

-# riscQarch
+# RISCQ
-Designed a basic computer that called **riscq**. **riscq** has registers, two memories, arithmetic and logic unit, control unit and bus system.
+Designed a basic computer that called **RISCQ**. **RISCQ** has registers, two memories, arithmetic and logic unit, control unit and bus system.

 ## Registers
-**riscq** has 9 registers which are Address Register, Program Counter, Input Register, Output Register, Instruction Register and 4 general purpose registers.
+**RISCQ** has 9 registers which are Address Register, Program Counter, Input Register, Output Register, Instruction Register and 4 general purpose registers.